OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 Locate a formula's direct dependent cells with [Range.getDirectDependents](/javascript/api/excel/excel.range#getDirectDependents__).
 Like `Range.getDirectPrecedents`, `Range.getDirectDependents` also returns a `WorkbookRangeAreas` object.
 This object contains the addresses of all the direct dependents in the workbook.
 It has a separate `RangeAreas` object for each worksheet containing at least one formula dependent.
 For more information on working with the `RangeAreas` object, see [Work with multiple ranges simultaneously in Excel add-ins](excel-add-ins-multiple-ranges.md).

 The following screenshot shows the result of selecting the **Trace Dependents** button in the Excel UI.
 This button draws an arrow from dependent cells to the selected cell.
+The selected cell, **D3**, has cell **E3** as a dependent.
 Unlike the Excel UI button, the `getDirectDependents` method does not draw arrows.

 ![Arrow tracing dependent cells in the Excel UI](../images/excel-ranges-trace-dependents.png)